joelBIT/mining-framework/README.md

 # MicroAnalyzer

 This project contains a set of modules dealing with different responsibilities of the mining software repositories process.
-The MicroAnalyzer framework has a plugin architecture allowing users to extend the framework to support a new mining tasks.
+The MicroAnalyzer framework has a plugin architecture allowing users to extend the framework to support new mining tasks.
 As a result researchers and practitioners are not required to create new specific mining tools from scratch for their projects.
-The hotspots of the MicroAnalyzer architecture allow for plugin types such as language parsers, repository source cloners, dataset analyzers, and CVS data extractors.
+The hotspots of the MicroAnalyzer architecture allow plugins such as language parsers, repository source cloners, dataset analyzers, and CVS data extractors.

 ## How To Compile Sources